Lady in the Water

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Apartment building superintendent Cleveland Heep rescues what he thinks is a young woman from the pool he maintains.
 When he discovers that she is actually a character from a bedtime story who is trying to make the journey back to her home, he works with his tenants to protect his new friend from the creatures that are determined to keep her in our world.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Paul Giamatti's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure